On Data-based Nash Equilibria in LQ Nonzero-sum Differential Games: Preliminaries

 \subsection{Deterministic nonzero-sum differential games}

 Consider a dynamical system of the form

 where each input $u_i \in \R^{m_i}$ is used to control the state $x \in \R^n$ while minimizing the cost function

 with $Q_i \succeq 0$, $R_{ii} \succ 0$, and $R_{ij} \succeq 0$.
 This is the formulation of a nonzero-sum (NZS) game, where the input $u_i$ corresponds to the control action of player $i$.
-Since the state $x$ is affected by all the inputs $u_i$, each cost $J_i$ depends on the actions of all players regardless of the values of $R_{ij}$.
-The most important solution concept in game theory is known as a Nash equilibrium, defined as the control policies $u_i^*$, $i=1,\ldots,N$, such that
+Since the state $x$ is affected by all the inputs $u_i$, each cost $J_i$ depends on the actions of all players.
+A Nash equilibrium is defined as a set of control policies $u_i^*$, $i=1,\ldots,N$, such that

 for every input $u_i$ and every player $i$.
 Here, $u_{-i}$ denotes the set of inputs of all players except player $i$.
-In a NZS game there may be no Nash equilibrium solution, there may be a unique solution, or there may be multiple solutions \cite{Engwerda2005}.
+In a NZS game there may be no Nash equilibrium solution, a unique solution, or multiple solutions \citep{Engwerda2005}.